Carl Yankowski

-Carl J. Yankowski (July 22, 1948 – May 13, 2023) was an American businessman who served as the CEO of Palm, Inc. and Ambient Devices.
+Carl J. Yankowski (July 22, 1948 – May 13, 2023) was an American businessman who was the CEO of Palm, Inc. and Ambient Devices.

 Early life

 Yankowski was born on July 22, 1948, in Butler, Pennsylvania, the son of Helen Margaret (Miseyka) and Mitchel Carl Yankowski.
 Yankowski attended Butler Senior High School in Butler, Pennsylvania, graduating in 1966.
 He gained simultaneous degrees in electrical engineering from the Massachusetts Institute of Technology and management from the MIT Sloan School of Management.
 He also took a humanities minor in Art History at Wellesley College, as one of the first men to attend.

 Career

 Early career

 Upon graduation he worked as a systems analyst for Procter & Gamble but discovered that he enjoyed leveraging both marketing and technology.
 He developed new products and promotional campaigns for Pringles and Duncan Hines mixes.
 He then moved to Memorex where he helped develop the first high-performance cassette tapes, and with Ella Fitzgerald worked on the "Is It Live Or Is It Memorex" campaign before joining Pepsi, expanding Mountain Dew, launching 2L plastic bottles and back-lit vending machines, and working on the three-year Pepsi Challenge campaign for PepsiCo, beating Coke in market share for the first consistent time.

 At General Electric, he helped develop the Spacemaker range with its "We Bring Good Things to Life" campaign.
 He then worked in the U.S. and London as divisional CEO of Cadbury Schweppes, focused on new soft drink delivery systems.